henrychris/obsidian-softwareeng/03-concepts/Modular Monolith.md

     });
 builder.Services.AddAuthorization();
 ```
 The application configures authentication and authorization.
 It specifies the authentication scheme as JwtBearer, sets up token validation parameters, and includes authorization services.
+For more details on managing authentication tokens, refer to [[10-security/Refresh Tokens]].
 It also retrieves security-related settings and secrets from configuration files(as explained in [[#Dotnet Secrets]]).

+### Testing in a Modular Monolith
+Testing is crucial for a modular monolith. [[03-concepts/Integration Testing]] helps verify interactions between modules, while [[03-concepts/Unit Testing]] ensures individual components work correctly.
+Database setup for testing often involves [[03-concepts/DB Seeding]].

 ```
 if (app.Environment.IsDevelopment())